DeLaRosa Fit – Personal Trainer in Las Vegas

 Enter World Boxing, a new governing body created to save the day.
 With a mission to ensure boxing’s Olympic status, World Boxing stepped up and earned provisional recognition from the IOC last month.
 This week, the IOC voted unanimously to include boxing in the 2028 Games, giving athletes and fans a reason to celebrate.
 As World Boxing president Boris van der Vorst put it, “This is a great day for boxers, boxing, and everyone connected with our sport at every level across the world.”

 Of course, there’s a catch.
-Only athletes whose national federations are members of World Boxing will be eligible to compete in Los Angeles.
+Only athletes whose national federations are members of the World Boxing will be eligible to compete in Los Angeles.
 So, if the federation hasn’t joined yet, it’s time to get moving—or risk sitting out the Games.
 Most countries will likely become eligible for the Los Angeles Olympics.

 The decision to keep boxing in the Olympics is more than just a win for the sport; it’s a testament to its resilience and international growth.
 From its ancient roots to its modern-day battles, boxing has always been about grit, determination, and the thrill of the fight.
 And now, it’s ready to take center stage once again in 2028.